Cabo Travel Guide

 Can I drive to Los Cabos?

 It’s possible to drive to Los Cabos.
-Driving down from the US border is relatively straightforward, and plenty of Americans and Canadians take their own vehicles – the main highway is good, virtually empty outside the towns, and is fairly safe (though driving at night should be avoided).
-There are many Mexican army checkpoints along the way, but tourists are usually waved through without problems.
+Driving down from the US border is relatively straightforward, and plenty of Americans and Canadians take their own vehicles – the main highway (Hwy 1) is generally in good condition and fairly safe, though driving at night should be strictly avoided due to wandering livestock and narrow shoulders.
+There are several Mexican army checkpoints along the way, but tourists are usually waved through quickly.

-It’s important to fill up whenever a gas station is seen and plan accordingly.
-The drive is over 1,625 km (1,010 miles) and takes around 24 hours non-stop – most folks break the journey into two or three days.
-Another plus: foreign vehicles do not need a Mexican “Temporary Importation of Vehicle Permit”, as long as they stay on the Baja peninsula.
+It’s important to fill up whenever you see a gas station (especially in the central desert) and plan accordingly.
+The drive is over 1,625 km (1,010 miles) and takes around 24 hours of actual driving time – most people break the journey into three or four days.
+Foreign vehicles do not need a Mexican “Temporary Importation of Vehicle Permit” as long as they stay within the Baja peninsula.

 Do I need to rent a car in Los Cabos?